 - Recipients will be selected based on the overall strength of their essays and application materials compared to the entire applicant pool or respective peers (e.g. Bachelors students compared to other Bachelors students).

-The five short answer essay questions below are intended to assess your computer science experience, demonstrated leadership, commitment to diversity, equity, and inclusion, and financial need.
-Each response to the five questions below should be 300 words or less.
+The two short answer essay questions below are intended to assess your problem solving skills and commitment to diversity, equity, and inclusion.
+Each response to the two questions below should be 500 words or less.